Vinegar

 Understanding the key chemical compounds helps explain why vinegar pairs well with certain ingredients.

-Secondary acid present in apple and fruit vinegars; contributes to complex tartness and aids digestive processes
+Secondary acid in apple and fruit vinegars; adds fruity tartness and aids digestion

 Quick Tips